 As part of our commitment to deliver more greenery to the area, we supported the Wild West End Garden on Old Quebec Street, an award-winning design at the Chelsea Flower Show as well as partnering with The Portman Estate and Derwent London to deliver George’s Park, a green oasis offering outdoor seating and a programme of pop-up stalls.
 Both parks offer locals an attractive space for respite and downtime and includes pollution tackling planting which helps our better air quality goals.

-We have also seen 23 established sized trees being planted as part of the Baker Street Two Way, some to fledgling or those causing damage to surroundings.
+We have also seen 23 established size trees being planted as part of the Baker Street Two Way.
 You can view our Greenery Action Plan which sets out our ambitions to add even more greenery to the area.

 Deliveries and Servicing Consolidation

 Transport for London provide advice on efficient deliveries and how you can find effective, cost-efficient ways to make and receive deliveries.
 The toolkit to help reduce, re-time and consolidate deliveries and services is designed to ensure your businesses can meet the challenges of operating in London.
 These practical solutions not only help to reduce emissions but also cuts journey times and congestion.